H4voc128/H4voc128.github.io/about-my-project.md

 ## About My Project

 CodeName: "Traffic Hawk"
-\nAI-Powered, Traffic Obervation Pipeline
+- An AI-Powered Traffic Obervation Pipeline

-Problem: There is a lack of reasearch focusing on exploring ways to build educational software that integrates physical robots and physiological sensors.
+Problem: There is a lack of reasearch focusing on exploring ways AI and machine learning could be integrated into existing traffic monitoring systems.

 Approach: During this project, I will assist a team in designing a system that accomplishes the following:

-  - Capture physiological data such as EEG and EMG from the human body.
-  - Process raw sensor data and classify events such as gestures (e.g., arm movements) and emotional states (e.g., attention levels)
-  - Map output from physiological sensors to a physical robot.

-Expected Outcome: The project is expected to result in a conference poster presentation at the end of the DREU program.
-The poster will focus on the system's technical architecture.
+  - Detects pedestrians, vehicles (of different types), and other things found in traffic.
+  - Recogonizes traffic violations such as jay walking, red light running, etc.
+  - (Optional) Calculates the speed of target vehicles and determines speeding
+  - (Optional) Reads license plates

+Expected Outcome: In all honesty, I just expect this project to get done.
+If it ends up going somewhere big that is a plus, but I really want to just have fun with this.